Bergen Marriage & Couples Counseling

 In an overwhelming majority of cases couples who fight, can transform old habits and adopt new patterns of behavior within a reasonable period of time.
 In fact, I am no longer surprised at how many couples dramatically change the climate of their household after a few sessions of marriage counseling by scrupulously adhering to the nineteen rules, by playing the role of referee or umpire (as I instruct them to do) and calmly "blowing the whistle" (rather than counterattack) when their partner takes the ball off the court by violating one of the accepted rules of engagement.

 Understandably, treating each other with respect is only the first step.
 Respect during an argument or when one person airs a complaint may stem the slippery slope from argument to fight, but respect in itself does not solve the problem(s).
 However, a respectful approach to the feelings and opinions of one's partner does create a benign atmosphere and a safe forum for addressing the underlying problem(s).
 Thus a new spirit of cooperation and friendliness takes hold and sets the stage for the more difficult steps, e.g. self-revelation, careful listening, mutual understanding, care, and compassion, that must be taken to address the various negative behaviors, harmful interactions, underlying relationship deficits that must be modified, and needs that must be met.

 As we begin resolving these underlying problems, we reduce the secondary consequences of those problems, viz., the hurt, disappointment, ill will, anger, etc. and other negative emotions.
 We have now stopped the vicious cycle and have begun a benign cycle.
-The cycle of resentment and indifference—or worse, anger and spite which elicits more negative behavior or separation and indifference gives way to a spirit of mutual concern, cooperation and bonding.
-Changing the mode of interaction from fighting to cooperating brings the couple so much closer to their goals of living in peace, harmony and love with each other.
+The cycle of resentment and indifference—or worse, anger and spite which elicits more negative behavior or separation and indifference give way to a spirit of mutual concern, cooperation, and bonding.
+Changing the mode of interaction from fighting to cooperating brings the couple so much closer to their goals of living in peace, harmony, and love with each other.
 Yes, it can be done!